xanf-code/whats_you/README.md

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Flutter](https://flutter.dev) on your computer.

-Then you'll need to get a free API key from [NewsAPI](https://newsapi.org) and specify it in the place of Exisiting API Key.
+Then you'll need to get a free API key from [NewsAPI](https://newsapi.org) and specify it in the place of $NewsApi.

+Similarly you'll need to get a free Project ID and Secret Key at [WireDash](https://wiredash.io/) and replace projectId: "" and secret: "" in main.dart file

 From your terminal: